Gray Market: Meaning

 - Official distributors of the company help in advertising and business development.
 Unofficial distributors of this market do not provide any such assistance to the manufacturer.

 White Market Vs. Gray Market Vs. Black Market

 All the above are the market places, functioning in a different way.
 White Market is the most common type of market.
 In this market, the regulatory authority continuously watches all trades.
 Selling of all official products by the official manufacturers takes place in this market through official channels, and so it is the least risky.

 Black Market is the market place where all illegal activities take place.
 Smuggling of goods takes place in this market to avoid import duty or any other charges.
 While Gray Market is an unofficial but not illegal market.
 In conclusion, White Market is an authorized market, Gray Market is an unauthorized market, and Black Market is an illegal market.

 Knock-off goods are goods that are mostly illegal in nature.
 The trademarks and copyrights on the products are not the original given by the authorized manufacturer.
 In contrast to this, Grey Market goods have original trademarks and copyrights on them, but they sell without official approval.

-Although Gray Market of goods and financial securities comes up with lots of criticisms, it is still one of the popular markets.
-It is beneficial for investors, dealers, issuing companies, startups, etc in one or another way.
+Although the Gray Market of goods and financial securities comes up with lots of criticisms, it is still one of the popular markets.
+It is beneficial for investors, dealers, issuing companies, startups, etc., in one way or another.
 Grey Market allows startups and companies to test the waters before getting in to swim.
 It provides investors with a profit-making opportunity.
-All those securities which have been suspended from trading on an exchange, are given a platform to trade in IPO Grey Market.
+All those securities which have been suspended from trading on an exchange are given a platform to trade in IPO Grey Market.
 In the case of Goods Gray Market also, it boosts the sales of the manufacturer, provides goods at lesser prices to customers, helps the wholesalers and dealers, and many other benefits.
-And so Grey Market co-exists with Black and White Market in the economy.
+And so, Grey Market co-exists with Black and White Market in the economy.